Oval Solitaire

 A natural diamond was formed by the earth over an extraordinary amount of time.
 For some couples, that origin is part of the meaning.
 They want the traditional diamond category: geological, finite, and naturally formed.

-A laboratory-grown diamond has a different origin, but it can give you a larger or more specific center stone within the same budget.
+A lab-grown diamond has a different origin, but it can give you a larger or more specific center stone within the same budget.
 For many couples, that means the ring can look closer to the inspiration photo without forcing the budget higher.

 The real question